Introductory image processing and analysis as a Jupyterlab book.

 You can list all your remotes with

-can lead lead to a lot of failed merges.
-My recommendation is that you check out only the new matrial I provide.
+git rebase upstream/maincan lead lead to a lot of failed merges.
+My recommendation is that you check out only the new material I provide.
 For example, if I tell you I’ve committed a new module/folder on